Call to speak to a Licensed Insurance Agent

 - Your back pain is not due to metastatic, inflammatory, or infectious disease, or it does not have an identified systemic cause

 - Surgery or pregnancy did not cause your back pain

 - If your healthcare provider is qualified to perform acupuncture treatment.
-Your healthcare provider is considered qualified if he/she has:

-- A current, full, active, and unrestricted license that allows him/her to practice acupuncture in the state where he/she will perform the acupuncture treatment
+A current, full, active, and unrestricted license that allows him/her to practice acupuncture in the state where he/she will perform the acupuncture treatment

 Medicare Part B only provides coverage for acupuncture treatment for chronic lower back pain.
 Once approved by Medicare Part B, they will cover 80 percent of the costs of your acupuncture treatment.
 You will pay for the remaining 20 percent.